Man who attacked Las Vegas judge skips court, could get bail

 On Wednesday, a court spokesperson said that security protocols would be reviewed.

-Redden, who appeared in court with his mother, has three felony convictions and nine misdemeanor convictions on his record, according to documents the 8 News Now Investigators obtained.
+Redden, who appeared in court with his mother, has three felony convictions and nine misdemeanor convictions on his record, according to documents obtained by KLAS.

-Holthus was about to deny Redden’s probation request when Redden ran up to her, jumped over the bench and attacked her, video shared with the 8 News Now Investigators showed.
+Holthus was about to deny Redden’s probation request when Redden ran up to her, jumped over the bench and attacked her, courtroom video showed.
 Several other people then fought with Redden before throwing him to the ground.

 Redden was booked into the Clark County jail on new charges of battery and battery on a protected person.
 One count of the battery-on-a-protected-person charge indicated the victim was “substantially harmed.”